AL-FATIHAH

 endophthalmitis, intraocular antibiotics are often injected INTO

-the eye to minimize the spread of the infection
+the eye to minimize the spread of the infection.
+Sometimes an

 Cystoid Macular Edema